Understanding Water Pressure

 Fixing Leaks

-Once you’ve identified leaks caused by high water pressure, repair them promptly.
-This may involve replacing pipes, fixtures, or other damaged components to prevent further undetected leaks.
+Repair leaks promptly.
+This may involve replacing pipes, fixtures, or other damaged components.

 Reducing Water Pressure